rebsonoliveira/sql-server/samples/features/json/geo-json/dotnet-states-openlayers2/README.md

 # ASP.NET Core Spatial application that uses SQL/JSON functionalities

-This project contains an example implementation of ASP.NET Core application that shows how to display list spatial data from Sql Database on the web page.
+This project contains an example implementation of ASP.NET Core application that shows how to display spatial data from Sql Database on the web page.
+Web page is shown in the following picture:

 ![Web App that displays US states and towns](../../../../../media/features/json-geojson-states-app.png)